ShifatSarwar/DocsToNotes/README.md

 # DocsToNotes
-The auction of this program is to create readable notes from documents and research papers which shows the most relevant and needed information in a more user friendly readable manner
+The function of this program is to create readable notes from documents and research papers that show the most relevant and needed information in a more user-friendly readable manner.

 ### Current Functions